spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ## Build a Pack

-Building a custom pack requires defining specific files.
+Building a custom pack involves defining specific files.
 As outlined in the [Adding Add-on Packs](adding-add-on-packs.md) guide, there are two ways to define a custom pack: using manifest files or Helm charts.
 The file structure differs for manifest-based packs and Helm chart-based packs.
 Below is the reference file structure for each.
 <br />